Sir Richard Trant Memorial Award

 Sir Richard Trant was a Cornishman of extraordinary talents.
 After a very distinguished career in the Army he retired to his beloved Cornwall and dedicated his remaining years helping to promote Cornwall’s heritage both in Cornwall and much further afield.

-Cornwall Heritage Trust makes this prestigious award to an ‘unsung hero or heroine’ – someone who gives their time and energy in a voluntary capacity and has made a significant contribution to Cornwall’s heritage.
+Cornwall Heritage Trust makes this prestigious annual award to an ‘unsung hero or heroine’ – who has made a significant contribution to Cornwall’s heritage.
 It is open to all organisations in the heritage field to nominate a suitable candidate.

 Each nomination is supported by 2 or 3 letters of recommendation outlining the nominee’s outstanding contribution to the preservation and promotion of Cornwall’s heritage.
 Letters of support can be provided from people with first-hand knowledge of the nominee who can endorse their contribution or supply additional information.